GLOBAL MARKETS-Shares, dollar retreat on central bank worries

 NEW YORK, June 12 (Reuters) - The dollar and world equity markets retreated on Wednesday as persistent concerns about central banks’ support for their economies - and financial markets - weighed on the near-term prospect for stocks and other “risk” assets.

-Stocks, bonds, commodities and the dollar all suffered a sharp selloff on Tuesday when the Bank of Japan’s decision to leave its policies unchanged spooked investors already worried the Federal Reserve will soon curb its bond-buying program.
+Stocks, bonds, commodities and the dollar all suffered a sharp selloff on Tuesday when the Bank of Japan’s decision to leave its policies unchanged spooked investors already worried about prospects the Federal Reserve will cut its bond buying.

-The dollar index of the greenback versus six other major currencies dropped to its lowest in nearly four months, weighed by uncertainty over when the Fed will pare back its ultra-loose monetary policy.

-The pan-European FTSEurofirst 300 index of leading regional shares turned lower after early gains, falling 0.41 percent to close at 1,174.79.
+The pan-European FTSEurofirst 300 index of leading regional shares turned lower after early gains, slipping 0.41 percent to close at 1,174.79.

 The euro zone’s blue-chip Euro STOXX 50 index fell 0.62 percent to 2,666.52.